ben-flynn/SEG-3503-Coursework/lab 3/Readme.md

 Here are the initial coverage results
 I was unfortunatly unable to much affect the coverage percentage that much after numerous attempts.
-:
+I believe part of the problem was that the compilations were not syncing when I was re-running the program.

 This is a snippet of the console